 Firstly it might just come over and swipe at you for trying to cuddle it’s cub (of course it saw you, they’re not blind!).

-If not that, and if it’s a grizzly, it might make its anger clear by standing 20m or so away and creating a Clint Eastwood style shootout scenario with you.
+If not that, and if it’s a grizzly, it might make its anger clear by standing 20 odd meters away, creating a Clint Eastwood style shootout scenario with you.
 Instead of steely eyes and cigar chewing… the bear will be growling and drawling with its lowered head waving from side to side.
 You’ll be playing the part of the vastly out skilled, terrified, drunk and foolish Mexican bandit.
 This bear version of Clint doesn’t care that you are unarmed and haven’t really done anything wrong.
 Just as you come to realise the full connotations of the role you’ve been cast, it’ll be time for the grand finale, the grizzly bear charge.

 This is pretty standard.
 That 350kg beast is going to sprint at you full pelt at up to 40mph, screaming……… (ok, growling).